Find the Hero in You

 There is a saying that ‘laws are guidelines for wise people and statutes for fools’.

-In other words, if you are of good character and love people in general then the rules are below your standards of operation anyway.
+In other words, if you are of good character and love people in general, then the rules are below your standards of operation anyway.
 You will choose to do ‘the right thing’ by default.
-For example, if you are an honest person then the laws about stealing do not really apply because you are applying a higher law of integrity.
+For example, if you are honest, the laws about stealing do not apply because you are using a higher law of integrity.

 Most of us do not break the law because we believe in a mutually civil society.
 We behave in a way that assists our society’s functioning by following the golden rule of treating others as you would want them to treat you.

-So in every society, there are fundamentals that should not change and not stealing is seen as a fundamental.
+So, in every society, there are fundamentals that should not change and not stealing is considered fundamental.

-What about the variables though?
+What about the variables, though?
 Continue reading “Variables v Fundamentals”

 Small Acts of Generosity

-Speaking in my presentation about the power of small deeds every day in our lives, I heard this powerful story from an audience member on a quiet afternoon.
+Speaking in my presentation about the power of small deeds daily in our lives, I heard this powerful story from an audience member on a quiet afternoon.
+It is an example of how a small, courageous deed from a suffering person can immensely affect the lives of people they will probably never meet.

-At a date long ago in 1943, the air war over Europe was being fought in which a quarter of a million young people would die.
-Allied bombers were strategically hitting German targets to weaken their industries, before the coming invasion the following year.
+A date long ago, in 1943, the air war over Europe was being fought in which a quarter of a million young people would die.
+Allied bombers were strategically hitting German targets to weaken their industries before the coming invasion the following year.
 Continue reading “Small Acts of Generosity”

 Collaborating for Success